openscope/openscope/tools/documentation/deployment-checklist.md

 The __development__ app is where we merge all features and bugfixes during the development phase of the sprint.
 Occasionally, things will break here, which is a fact of life.
 At the end of the sprint, we review, and fix anything that may have inadvertently been broken.

 The __review__ apps can be created (by admins only) at the click of a button for any open pull request.
-This can be very useful if you are not set up to build and host your app locally on your computer, because you can still continue to see the results of your changes.
+This can be very useful if you are not set up to build and host your app locally on your computer, because you can still continue to see the results of your changes, or for those times a specific branch needs to be shared with the wider development group to facilitate heavier testing.

 ## Processes of Each Sprint
 Each sprint is considered to progress through these three phases.
 Further details about each phase can be found in the sections below.
 The development phase lasts the majority of the sprint, with the first two days of the sprint being reserved to the initialization phase, and the last three being reserved to the testing phase.